-This code applies to IAP certified and licensed pneumatherapists.
+This code applies to IAP licensed pneumatherapists.

 International Association of Pneumapathy (IAP) was set up to establish procedures to regulate the practice of Pneumatherapy worldwide.
 Local chapters or boards of pneumatherapy associated with IAP hold this Code as minimum standard.